UCDavisLibrary/fin-server/services/README.md

 # Fin Services

-Currently Fin has four types of services.
+Currently Fin has five types of services.

 - ProxyService
   - A passthrough proxy service that proxies a HTTP request to a external service